-Gerson: A politician and a party deserving of contempt
+Gerson: A politician deserving of contempt

 WASHINGTON — A man comes out of a church after a fire-and-brimstone sermon on the Ten Commandments, pauses a moment, and then tells his wife, "At least I haven't made any graven images!"